-- 601.2i Once the steps described in 601.2a-h are completed, the spell becomes cast.
+- 601.2i Once the steps described in 601.2a-h are completed, effects that modify the characteristics of the spell as it's cast are applied, then the spell becomes cast.
 Any abilities that trigger when a spell is cast or put onto the stack trigger at this time.
 If the spell's controller had priority before casting it, he or she gets priority. - 601.3.
 A player can't begin to cast a spell unless a rule or effect allows that player to cast it.
 If that player is no longer allowed to cast that spell after completing its proposal, the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 720, "Handling Illegal Actions"). - 601.3a If an effect allows a player to cast a spell as though it had flash only if an alternative or additional cost is paid, that player may begin to cast that spell as though it had flash. - 601.3b If an effect allows a player to cast a spell with certain characteristics as though it had flash, that player may consider any choices to be made during that spell's proposal that may cause it to have those characteristics.
 If any such choices could cause it to match these characteristics, that player may begin to cast that spell.